1947

 The House of Apache Fires was in a state of incompletion by June of 1950 (when Jack and Helen

-divorced) but for the most part was generally finished.
-I think there is a bit of confusion as to
+divorced) but, for the most part, it was generally finished.
+I think there is a bit of confusion as

-what "finished" meant at the Apache Fires project to most people.
+to what 'finished' meant at the Apache Fires project to most people.
 I take it to mean that the

 main construction of the house was complete with all openings glassed and doored (except one